TransformAirports/uptime/README.md

 ### Dashboard Access

-The dashboard tool is accessible via uptime.transformairports.com and requires a username and password.
-Admins can log in to manage alert email addresses for different campuses.
+The dashboard tool is accessible via uptime.transformairports.com and does not require authentication.

 ## Maintenance and Monitoring